 - First name, middle initial, and last name.

-- Order through the Online Forms and Publications page.
+- Order the DE 34 form from our Online Forms and Publications.

-- Visit your nearest Employment Tax Office to obtain a form.
+- Visit your nearest Employment Tax Office to pick up a form.

 - Create your own form with all of the required information.